 - How can I integrate my API management tools?

 - Why should I use Apigee?

 - How to choose the best Devportal Solution for your business

 Apigee is the leading API management gateway for developing and managing APIs using analytics, access control, monetization, and developer workflows (Google Cloud named a Leader for API Management Solutions: Gartner 2019, 2020 Forrester Wave).
 Apigee provides two options for getting started: their stand alone Apigee Edge Integrated Portal, and the more advanced Apigee Developer Portal Kickstart built on Drupal 8.
 To understand the latter which is a Drupal distribution, we will need to explain Drupal in relation to its modules, themes, and distributions.
 We will also outline options available for building your Drupal 8 developer portal and how you may benefit from our Devportal-as-a-Service solution.

 Apigee Edge Integrated Portal

-Apigee offers a ready hosted solution for setting up a basic customizable website that integrates with a subset of features available through their API management platform.
+Apigee offers a ready hosted solution for setting up a simple self-service portal that integrates with a subset of features available through their API management platform.